Who should use this guidance

 Where travel is necessary providers should do all that they can to ensure that children travel as part of the same consistent group they will be in within the setting.
 Every effort should be made not to mix children from multiple settings in any vehicles used as this would undermine maintaining distinct groups within the setting.

 Where children need to attend more than one setting, parents, schools and settings will need to discuss these risks and consider how to manage them to reduce the spread of the virus.
 This will mean parents, schools and settings working in close partnership to consider fully how they can make provision work alongside their wider protective measures.
 Settings are reminded that discussions with parents on health matters are to remain confidential and information only shared if the parent or carer has agreed.
+Further information for schools and settings is available.

 It is important settings have the flexibility to manage and respond to risks in an appropriate way.
 As settings seek to minimise the risks of transmission, they should consider the Hierarchy of Risk Controls detailed at Annex A.